-The second book I wrote, back in 2009, was After Jessica, a crime mystery novella published in October 2016.
-You can download this novella via http://mybook.to/AfterJessica (which links to the Amazon page in your country) or directly from Amazon.co.uk or Amazon.com etc.
+The second book I wrote, back in 2009, was After Jessica, a British crime mystery, first published in October 2016.

 Tagline: Wind up his late sister’s affairs, Simon gets more than he bargains for.